-Eye tracking was expensive for years.
-Not anymore – a Swiss company fixed it.
+Eye tracking was expensive until a Swiss company changed the industry.

-Over the next couple of years the gaming and content creation industries are expected to reach a value of US$ 280B, respectively US$ 16B by 2026 exhibiting a CAGR of 9%, respectively 12% in the time period 2021-2026.
-Among the factors that are driving these markets forward are the increasing demand for more immersive game experiences and the tools that augment and redefine digital content creation.
+Over the next couple of years, the gaming and content creation industries are expected to reach a value of US$ 280B, respectively US$ 16B by 2026, exhibiting a CAGR of 9% and 12% in the period 2021-2026.
+Among the factors driving these markets forward is the increasing demand for more immersive game experiences and the tools that augment and redefine digital content creation.
 Eyeware Beam aims to accelerate this process by bringing an iOS app to the market that allows gamers and streamers to activate eye tracking and head tracking in their games and content.

-Eyeware presents at MWC2021 their flagship B2C product Eyeware Beam that turns your iPhone or iPad into a head and eye tracker for your Windows PC.
-This public beta version of the app was officially launched on Product Hunt on June 24, 2021, garnering a lot of attention from the global makers community.
-“We believe this is a game-changer (literally), as you can take advantage of a device that is in your pocket, instead of buying extra hardware.
+Eyeware presents at MWC2021 their flagship B2C product Eyeware Beam that, turns your iPhone or iPad into a head and eye tracker for your Windows PC.
+This app’s public beta version was officially launched on Product Hunt on June 24, 2021, garnering much attention from the global makers’ community.
+“We believe this is a game-changer (literally), as you can take advantage of a device that is in your pocket instead of buying extra hardware.
 We wanted to create a product that would then eliminate this entry barrier that streamers and gamers are experiencing today.”, says Kenneth Funes – CEO/CTO of Eyeware.

 - Simulator gamers who use head movement as an input in the game,

 - Content creators who want to share with their audience what they are looking at, generate unique content, and gather bigger crowds,

 - FPS, MOBA, rhythm games, chess game players who want to improve their gameplay by recording their gaze into replays using OBS,

 - Gamers who want to educate others by sharing their gameplay insights overlaid with the eye tracking bubble and,